albertopeam/clean-architecture/README.md

 ```

 There are a couple of test cases that cover all equivalence classes.
 Also a Mock object to avoid using the production *Content* and configure it to cover all the cases.
+Please take note that *MockContent* uses a tricky technique to do the replacemet, we have a public var called *closure* that will be executed when the *get* function will be invoked, this way we can inject the desired behaviour through a functional approach.

 ```swift
 class SampleTests: XCTestCase {